gamesbook/pyprototypr/docs/source/python_commands.rst

 or more lines that are all indented below each other; these represent the actions that are to be carried out in that part of the script.

-The statement itself that forms part of the ``if``, is termed a “true or false” check.
+The statement itself that forms part of the ``if``, is termed a "true or false" check.
 This means that it’s a comparison of some kind.
 In this case, the script examines the value stored inside ``color`` and checks if it is "equal to" |dash| by using the double-equals sign |dash| the value of ``green``.
 And because the script understands what is meant by ``green`` it can carry out this comparison.

-Should the comparison be dealing with two values that are equivalent then the check is deemed to be correct or “true”, and so the actions that are in the first part of the ``if`` are carried out - in this case the ``keep driving`` action - and the rest will be ignored.
+Should the comparison be dealing with two values that are equivalent then the check is deemed to be correct or "true", and so the actions that are in the first part of the ``if`` are carried out - in this case the ``keep driving`` action - and the rest will be ignored.
 However, should the comparison be false, for example because the value stored in